CVE-2025-58444 Overview

 Workarounds

-- Run the inspector inside an isolated virtual machine or container so any command execution is contained
+- Run the Inspector inside an isolated virtual machine or container to limit the blast radius of command execution.

 # Upgrade the MCP Inspector to the patched release